PacktPublishing/PostgreSQL-11-Quick-Start-Guide/README.md

 char* to_string( ImgRes* object ){
 ```

+Each source code file has a suffix that indicates the type of the file itself, mainly:
+- `.sql` means the file contain SQL statement(s);
+- `.perl` or `.plperl` means the file contains Perl 5 code;
+- `.java` means the file contains Java source code;
+- `.output` means the file contains text output of the execution of a SQL statement or another executable code.

 **Following is what you need for this book:**
 This book is for database administrators, data engineers, and database engineers who want to implement advanced functionalities and master complex administrative tasks with PostgreSQL 11.

-With the following software and hardware list you can run all code files present in the book (Chapter 1-10).
+With the following software list you can run all code files present in the book (Chapters 1-10).

 ### Software List